r-suzuki/dateback/README.md

 As mentioned in the above URL, `miniCRAN` package would be a better choice if you want to archive the current packages and will use them in the future.

-`dateback` will be helpful if you:

-- haven't archived packages in advance, but need them anyway
+`dateback` will be helpful if you haven't archived packages in advance, but need them anyway.
+It will include the following cases:

+- Check reproducibility of old code without pre-archived R packages.

-- wish to find a date when everything went fine
+- Your code doesn't work on recent versions of some packages, and wish to get back to the day when everything was fine.

+- Have to work on an older version of R, on which recent versions of some packages do not work properly (or cannot be installed) due to compatibility issues.

-- just need source package files for Docker images
+- Need source package files to make a Docker image stable and reproducible, especially when using an older version of R.

 ## NOTE
 This project is at the very beginning stage, so everything can be changed shortly.